serokell/blog-posts/untyped-lambda-calculus/article.md

 The rule of eta-reduction says that $\lambda x. f\;x = f$ if $x$ does not appear free in $f$.
 It boils down to the statement that two functions are the same if and only if they give the same result for all possible arguments.

-Eta-reduction is connected to the point-free style of writing Haskell since it enables to reduce functions like `id x = x` to `id`.
+Eta-reduction is connected to the point-free style of functional programming.
+It enables us to define functions without explicitly listing all the arguments, e.g. we can shorten `g x y z = f (h x) y z` to simply `g = f . h`.

 ## Programming in pure untyped lambda calculus